peakflames/mogzi/README.md

 ### Upcoming Tools
 - `list_code_definition_names` - Extract code structure and definitions
 - `mcp_tools` - Model Context Protocol support for external integrations

-## Contributing 🤝

-Contributions are welcome!
-Please read the [developer guidelines](.clinerules/developer_guidelines.md) for more information on how to build the project and run tests.

 ## Copyright ©️